-If a room/suite key Keys (for Pioneer Village or Riverfront) must be returned to the residence hall office as part of the end-of-semester check-out process before leaving campus at the end of the spring semester or upon withdrawal.
+Room/suite keys (for Pioneer Village or Riverfront) must be returned to the residence hall office as part of the end-of-semester or withdrawal check-out process before leaving campus at the end.
 Failure to do so will result in a charge for the replacement of a door lock.
 There is also a charge for replacing a lost key as the College must replace the lock itself for security reasons.